 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any time, and are a common issue for homeowners.
-It can be unpleasant dirty, inconvenient, and messy and require immediate attention.
-However, you don’t require the plumber right away.
-In this blog post we’ll guide you through a few easy ways to clean your toilet within a matter of minutes.
+Toilet blockages can happen at any moment and are a common issue for homeowners.
+It can be unpleasant dirty, inconvenient, and messy, and require immediate attention.
+But, you don’t necessarily have to call the plumber immediately.
+In this blog, we will guide you through the steps to get your toilet unclogged within a matter of minutes.

 Key Takeaways

-- Toilet blockages can be solved using simple tools and techniques such as a plunger, baking soda
+- Toilet blockages are easily remediated using simple tools and techniques like a plunger baking soda

 - Rubber Gloves